MSquared88/webapi-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+Server-Side Routing.
+Express Middleware

 - [ ] Describe Middleware?

+Middleware are functions that handle aspects of our application.
+Making thing like authentication and logging easy.

 - [ ] Describe a Resource?

+A resource is data that we get back from a database.

 - [ ] What can the API return to help clients know if a request was successful?

+It can return a status code 200.

 - [ ] How can we partition our application into sub-applications?

+By using routes and diffrent endpoints

 ## Project Setup